nielsbasjes/yauaa/src/main/docs/Internals-BaseDesign.md

 So any website looking for the word it triggers upon will find it and enable the right features.

+In 2014 an RFC for HTTP was released ([RFC 7231 section 5.5.3](https://tools.ietf.org/html/rfc7231#section-5.5.3)) which now explitly states:

+    ... implementations are encouraged not to use the product tokens of other implementations in order to declare compatibility with them, as this circumvents the purpose of the field.

+... encouraged ...

 How many other analyzers work
 =============================
 When looking at most implementations of analysing the useragents I see that most implementations are based around